One section of our policy wording we have been working hard to improve is bicycle valuation.

 Few of us ride bikes exactly as they come ‘off the shelf’.
 Many will upgrade parts like race wheels, some of us like to build our bikes up from parts.
 The intention here is to outline exactly how we handle bicycle valuation.

-For most of our customers, the value of your bicycle is the price you paid for it, whether new or second hand.
+For most of our customers, the value of your bicycle is the price you paid for it, whether new or second hand, with zero depreciation.

 It is standard practice among our competitors to reduce the value of the bicycle once it is over three years old.
 We felt this didn’t reasonably consider the cost of replacement, and was not in the best interest of our customers.
 As a result, we removed this restriction not long after launching.
 The price you paid for your bike is the price we will insure it for.